docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

   a manual process to open an NSG port every time a new containerized service is deployed on to the platform.
 This would only affect workloads deployed on to the Kubernetes orchestrator.
-To remove this manual step, it is advisable to have an "open" NSG between all IPs on the Azure Subnet given to UCP.
+To remove this manual step, it is advisable to have an "open" NSG between all IPs on the Azure Subnet passed into UCP at [install time](#install-ucp).
 To limit exposure, this Azure subnet should be locked down to only be used for Container Host VMs and Kubernetes Pods.
   Additionally, end users can leverage [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) to provide micro segmentation for containerized applications and services.